-The HDPA has not issued a list of the kind of processing operations for which no data protection impact assessment is required pursuant to Article 35(5) of the GDPR (GDPR Whitelist).
+The HDPA has not issued a list of the kind of processing operations for which no DPIA is required pursuant to Article 35(5) of the GDPR (GDPR Whitelist).
 However, the HDPA outlines in the HDPA DPIA Guidelines, that it is not necessary to carry out a DPIA:

 The Data Protection Law provides for specifications with regard to the appointment of a DPO by public entities, including:

-- DPO's position (Article 7 of Data Protection Law), (e.g., participation in all matters related to data privacy; provision of necessary resources etc.); and
+- DPO's position (Article 7 of the Data Protection Law), (e.g., participation in all matters related to data privacy; provision of necessary resources, etc.); and

-- DPO's duties (Article 8 of Data Protection Law), (e.g., to cooperate with the HDPA; to act as the contact point with the HDPA etc.).
+- DPO's duties (Article 8 of the Data Protection Law), (e.g., to cooperate with the HDPA; to act as the contact point with the HDPA, etc.).